Diagnosing and Treatment

 The mainstream medical community’s thyroid testing does not usually test for Hashimoto’s.
 Instead, they will check TSH levels (Thyroid Stimulating Hormone) and possibly T4 hormone.
 While these tests are effective, they are not comprehensive enough to identify autoimmune issues and other thyroid disorders that may be occurring.

 Here in our Las Colinas office, we see a lot of patients who are frustrated because they are currently on thyroid medication but are not feeling any better.
 Some people have had some testing done and been told that their lab values fall into the “normal” range, so they’re not receiving any treatment at all.
-Dr. Scott and Elise are here to help you and have the knowledge and understanding of how the thyroid gland works, the correct testing to do, and how to properly treat it so that you can feel healthy again.
+Dr. Scott, Elise, and Sue are here to help you and have the knowledge and understanding of how the thyroid gland works, the correct testing to do, and how to properly treat it so that you can feel healthy again.